dcmi/dctap-python/docs/elements/propertyID/index.rst

     DCTAP instance
         Shape
-            shapeID:                 :default
+            shapeID:                 default
             Statement Constraint
                 propertyID:          dcterms:creator
             Statement Constraint
                 propertyID:          height

-    WARNING [:default/propertyID] 'height' is not an IRI or Compact IRI.
+    WARNING [default/propertyID] 'height' is not an IRI or Compact IRI.

 Properties can have natural-language labels for use in displays and documentation.